syuja/GreenPlumSetup/README.md

 Greenplum.
 Minor modifications to several parameters can result in great speedups.

 <a id="ori"></a>
 ### Orientation
+---

 <a id="part"></a>
 ### Partitioning
+---

 <a id="gpf"></a>
 ### gpfidst
+---
 Simply using INSERT or COPY will **not** read or write data in **parallel**.

-Reading into Greenplum Database:
+Steps for reading in parallel.

 _**Host (serves data to be read into Greenplum)**_:
-Copy the gpfdist utility to hosts that contain the external tables (the data that you want to read).
+  1. Copy the gpfdist utility to hosts that contain the external tables (the data that you want to read).
-Add gpfdist to the $PATH of the hosts.
+  2. Add gpfdist to the $PATH of the hosts.
-start gpfdist.
-specify directory containing the data and the port to serve the data on.
+  3. Start gpfdist by specifying directory containing the data and the port to serve the data:

     gpfdist -d ~/home/directory/ -p 8081 > /tmp/stdout/goes/here 2>&1 &

 _**Greenplum Database machine**_:
-First, create local load table to copy external data into.
+  1. Create local load table to copy external data into.
-Then, create external table indicating the protocol as gpfdist and the port number the host uses to serve.
+  2. Create **external table** indicating the protocol as gpfdist and the port number the host uses to serve.

     CREATE EXTERNAL TABLE faa.ext_load_otp
     (LIKE faa.faa_otp_load) -- copy columns from faa.faa_otp_load
     LOCATION ('gpfdist://localhost:8081/otp*.gz') -- INDICATE WHERE DATA IS LOCATED important
     FORMAT 'csv' (header)
     LOG ERRORS INTO faa.faa_load_errors SEGMENT REJECT LIMIT 50000 rows; -- log errors into error table, and
-    --cease operation if greater than 50,000 errors`
+    --cease operation if greater than 50,000 errors

 Now, when you use SELECT from external tables, gpfdist will serve files evenly to all segments.

   <p align="center"> ![gpfdist] (https://github.com/syuja/GreenPlumSetup/blob/master/img/gpfdist_figure.png)</p>

 **Note**: gpfload is a wrapper for gpfdist.
 Specify a task in a YAML control file, and gpload runs gpfdist using the configuration set in the control file.